ludwig-ai/ludwig-docs/docs/getting_started/train.md

 !!! note

     In this example, we encoded the text feature with an `embed` encoder, which assigns an embedding for each word and sums them.
-Ludwig provides many options for [tokenizing](../configuration/defaults.md#tokenizers) and [embedding](../configuration/features/sequence_features.md#input-features) text like with CNNs, RNNs, Transformers, and pretrained models such as BERT or GPT-2 (provided through [huggingface](https://huggingface.co/docs/transformers/index)).
-Using a different text encoder is simple as changing encoder option in the config from `embed` to `bert`.
+Ludwig provides many options for [tokenizing](../configuration/defaults.md#tokenizers) and [embedding](../configuration/features/sequence_features.md#input-features) text like with CNNs, RNNs, Transformers, and pretrained models such as ModernBERT or GPT-2 (provided through [huggingface](https://huggingface.co/docs/transformers/index)).
+Using a different text encoder is as simple as changing the encoder option in the config from `embed` to `bert` with a modern pretrained model.
 Give it a try!

     ```yaml
     input_features: